raganwald-deprecated/homoiconic/2008-12-03/rcall.md

 Post Scriptum
 ---

 If you've been following along with the techniques in [Practical Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-26/practical_recursive_combinators.md) and [Keep Your Privates To Yourself](http://github.com/raganwald/homoiconic/tree/master/2008-12-1/keep_your_privates_to_yourself.md), you may have noticed that our implementation of `#recall` naively creates a new lambda every time it is called.
 There are ways to fix this.
-WHy not fork homoiconic and optimize `Proc#rcall` for yourself?
+Why not fork homoiconic and optimize `Proc#rcall` for yourself?
 Send me a pull request when you're done!

 ---